 Adam’s LinkedIn profile is here.
 If you’d like to get in touch with him directly, he’d be delighted to hear from you.

 If you have a story you’d be willing to share on this blog in order to help others in their career development, I’d love to hear it.
-Alternatively, if Adam’s story has got you thinking about your own career, feel free to book an initial chat with me to see if career coaching would be helpful.
+Alternatively, if this story has got you thinking about your own career, let me know if you’d like to arrange an initial discussion.